lamnhan066/language_improver/README.md

 - Translation keys
 - Translation content (both default and target languages)

-### Scroll to Key

-When `scrollToKey` is provided:
+When `search` parameter is provided:

-- Automatically scrolls to the specified key
+- Automatically populates the search field with the query
-- Optionally searches for the key (if `autoSearchOnScroll` is true)
-- Flashes the key with an animation to draw attention
+- Filters the translation list to show matching translations
+- Works instantly without requiring user interaction

 ### LanguageConditions Support